masterminds-kenya/social_network/README.md

 - As a marketer who has been active with social influencers for a few years, they have historically seeded/sampled/gifted product or paid for product placement in an influencer feed.
 They are unsure the actual ROI and is looking to understand which influencers bring the most real quality audience/customers.
 - As a marketer who is relatively new to influencer marketing, they answer to senior leadership who want clearly defined measurable results.
 This influencer marketing campaign must be comparable with all their other marketing opportunities, with all projects ladder up to a 360* digital eco-system.
 Without enough data on influencer campaigns, the marketing team cannot justify investment compared to their other clearly defined digital strategies.
-- App use: Can view useful and clearly defined data using google worksheets
+- App use: Can view useful and clearly defined data using google worksheets.
 - App use: They know they are viewing reliable and accurate data.
+- App use: Uses the platform's interface to manage Campaigns and Posts assigned to them.
+- App use: Can assign posts to multiple Campaigns if needed.
+- App use: Campaigns can include one or many Brands and include one or many Influencers.
-- App use: Does not need to issue commands or modify the code for the data they want
+- App use: Does not need to issue commands or modify the code for the data they want.
-- App use: Campaign reports give data and access to media file content
+- App use: Campaign reports give data and access to media file content.